santoshilam/Discipline_Specific_Guidance_for_DMPs/README.md

-# Use case book project
+# Discipline Specific Guidance for DMPs
+h/t Nico and Jose for the worflow and design of the book

 # Pre-requisites